Roy Cohn: Disbarment and death

 In 1984, Cohn was diagnosed with AIDS and attempted to keep his condition secret while receiving experimental drug treatment.
 He participated in clinical trials of AZT, a drug initially synthesized to treat cancer but later developed as the first anti-HIV agent for AIDS patients.
-He insisted until his dying day that he was ill with liver cancer.
-He died on August 2, 1986, at a hospital at the National Institutes of Health campus in Bethesda, Maryland to complications from AIDS, at the age of 59.
+He insisted until his death he was ill with liver cancer.
+He died on August 2, 1986, at a hospital at the National Institutes of Health campus in Bethesda, Maryland, due to complications from AIDS.
+He was 59.
 After his death, the IRS seized almost everything he had including his house, cars, bank accounts, and other personal property and assets.
 According to Roger Stone, Cohn's "absolute goal was to die completely broke and owing millions to the IRS.
 He succeeded in that."
-One of the things that the IRS did not seize was a pair of knockoff diamond cuff links, given to him by his client and friend Donald Trump.
+One of the things that the IRS did not seize was a pair of counterfeit Bulgari diamond cuff links given to him by Trump, his former mentee.

 Cohn is buried in Union Field Cemetery in Queens, New York.
 His tombstone describes him as a lawyer and a patriot.
 His AIDS Memorial Quilt panel is white with the words "Roy Cohn.
 Bully.
 Coward.
 Victim" written on it, with "Roy Cohn" in black letters, "victim" in blue, "bully" in red and "coward" in yellow.

+Views

+In his autobiography, Cohn was described as an ideologically "hard-line, right-wing, pro-Nixon Republican".
+He is also regarded as a staunch anti-communist and History.com calls him the "chief architect" of McCarthyism.
+Later cultural depictions portray him as ultraconservative.

+Peter Manso, on Politico, said Cohn was racist, anti-Semitic, homophobic, and misogynistic.